itzmeanjan/RandomShake/README.md

 ```

 > [!NOTE]
-> In above demonstration, I'm showing how to use "RandomShake" CSPRNG (at 256 -bit security) with C++ standard library's Binomial Distribution, but it should be fairly easy, plugging this CSPRNG with any other available distribution.
+> In above demonstration, I'm showing how to use "RandomSHAKE" CSPRNG with C++ standard library's Binomial Distribution, but it should be fairly easy, plugging this CSPRNG with any other available distribution in `<random>` header.

-- Compile the C++ translation unit, while including path to both "RandomShake" and "sha3".
+- Compile the C++ translation unit, while including path to both "RandomSHAKE" and "sha3".

 ```bash
 c++  -std=c++20 -Wall -Wextra -Wpedantic -O3 -march=native -I ./include -I ./sha3/include examples/csprng_with_binomial_dist.cpp